 1. Etsy

-Most of us know the power of Etsy.
-Since its launch, Etsy has helped many artists and creatives go full-time with their art business.
+One of the most popular places to sell art online is Etsy.
+Since its launch, Etsy has helped thousands of artists and creatives go full-time with their art business.
 Yes, there are listing fees and a lot of competition, but there is also a massive, engaged audience on their platform.
 If you haven’t considered selling your art on Etsy, you should check them out.

 Of course, with any online platform, you’ll want to put your best foot forward by including high-quality images of your creations.
 If you’re not sure how to set up your home photography studio — this post covers what you need to know to get stunning photos of your art projects.